cbalbin-bio/Epitopedia/README.md

 cbalbin/epitopedia run_epitopedia.py 6VXX_A --taxid_filter 11118
 ```

-NOTE: on some systems you may need to run docker with sudo
+NOTE: on some systems you may need to run docker with sudo.

 It is recommended to use the flag taxid_filter to prevent the input protein from finding itself or other versions of itself.
 For example, if we wnted to find mimics of the SARS-CoV-2 spike protien (6VXX) is a SARS-CoV-2 protein
 we could use a taxid_filter of 11118 to prevent finding mimics in other Coronaviridae.
 The [NCBI Taxonomy Browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi) will be helpful in determining what taxid to specify.